If you’re based in the US or Canada, you’ll need to sit the MCAT when you apply to a Caribbean Medical School.

 It’s worth noting that if you’re applying from Canada and you’re not a US citizen, you won’t need to submit MCAT scores, which are often required by other Caribbean universities.

 American University of the Caribbean School of Medicine (AUC) offers a Graduate Entry Medicine programme, so you’ll need to hold a bachelor’s degree with a strong science background in order to apply.
-Non-US applicants will need to take an admissions test that can be the MCAT, UCAT, NEET/UG, or GAMSAT.
+Non-US applicants will need to take an admissions test, which can be the MCAT, UCAT, NEET/UG, or GAMSAT.

 They have specific guides to the entry requirements for students applying from outside the US, and for anyone who holds a MBBS degree from India.